TimboKZ/Chonky/docs/Readme.md

   <br/>
 </div>

-> Chonky is still in development, please [create an issue](https://github.com/TimboKZ/Chonky/issues) if you have a
-> problem or want to request a feature.

-Chonky is a file browser component for React.
-It tries to recreate the native file browsing experience in your browser.
+> Chonky is a file browser component for React.
+It tries to recreate the native file browsing experience in your
-This means your users can make selections, drag & drop files, toggle file view between "large thumbnails" and "detailed list", use keyboard shortcuts, and so on.
+> browser.
+This means your users can make selections, drag & drop files, toggle file view between "large thumbnails"
+> and "detailed list", use keyboard shortcuts, and so on.

 **Note #1:** You can view source code of all examples on this page - just click the "View Code" button below the relevant example.